SAT Prep

 • Khan Academy

-• Access online Kahoots or Quizlets using a cellphone or laptop
+• Access online Kahoots or Quizlets for use on a computer

 • Optional: LINK your College Board account to your Khan Academy account